justinrgarrard/world-of-naevis.net/docs/gm_guide/combat/mooks.md

 # Mooks

+#### The Generic Bad Guy

-**Mooks** are generic enemies with a single hit point and a gimmick.
-They typically appear in groups of 3 to 6, and are vulnerable to crowd control effects like _Sleep_.
-Game Masters can use Mooks as filler enemies meant to be taken out with one attack.
+Mooks are generic enemies with a single hit point.
+They are typically used in groups of 3 and have no modifiers to their ability scores or attacks.

+> To make stronger mooks, do one of the following:
+>
+> * Give them a ranged attack.
+> * Give them a special ability.
+> * Increase their AC to 15.
+> * Increase their attack bonus to +4 and damage to 6 (1d10).
+> * Make them immune to non-magical weapons.

 {: .monster}
 > **Mook**